-Lexington's Barrel House Distillery offers visitors a look at the smallest facility on the Kentucky Craft Bourbon Tour!
+Lexington's Barrel House Distillery offers visitors a look at one of the Kentucky Bourbon Trail's smallest operations!

 Lexington's semi-new Distillery District on Manchester Street keeps drawing us back time and time again for new explorations.